-For our June Spotlight on Flex, we’re pleased to highlight Maryam Casbarro, Associate, Davis Wright Tremaine
+For our July Spotlight on Flex, we’re pleased to highlight Diane Crabtree, Counsel, in Bracewell’s Houston office.

 Diversity & Flexibility Alliance: How have you made flexibility a priority and a success with your schedule?
-How have the firm and clients contributed to this?
+How has the firm and/or your clients contributed to this?

 Diane Crabtree: I began working at Bracewell in the litigation group after graduating from law school in 2004.
 My career path has been far from traditional at a big law firm.
 After the birth of my first child in 2007, I initially took a leave of absence to stay home with my daughter.
 Although I cherished this time at home, after a year I started to crave intellectual stimulation and decided to return to work.
 I was thrilled when Bracewell welcomed me back and offered me several potential flexible arrangements.
 I decided on a 75% reduced budget arrangement and maintained this schedule for several years.
 After trying a couple of different schedules, I found that I prefer to work every day but to leave at 4 p.m. to be home for dinner and after-school events.